numpy/numpy/doc/source/user/absolute_beginners.rst

          [1, 4],
          [2, 5]])

-`Learn more about transposing a matrix here <https://numpy.org/devdocs/reference/generated/numpy.transpose.html>`_ and `reshaping a matrix here <https://numpy.org/devdocs/reference/generated/numpy.reshape.html>`_.
+To learn more about transposing and reshaping arrays, see `transpose` and `reshape`.

 How to reverse an array
 -----------------------

 *This section covers* ``np.flip``

 -----

 NumPy's ``np.flip()`` function allows you to flip, or reverse, the contents of an array along an axis.
 When using ``np.flip``, specify the array you would like to reverse and the axis.
 If you don't specify the axis, NumPy will reverse the